soundwaverohit/QuantumSelfDriving/README.md

 * Can we harness the power of quantum computing to help increase generality and/or efficiency?

 ## Project Approach
-1. Build a Variatonal Quantum Circut with 4 qubits
+1. Dataset:
-2. Take a set of images of cars driving on the road and label them with an appropriate steering angles for the car.
+    a.
+Find a dataset which contains front-camera view of the road and corresponding steering wheel angle change to keep the car straight.
+    b.
+Understand the dimensions and variety of input images
+    c.
+Clean and preprocess the dataset
+2. Build the Quantum and Classical Models
-3. Train a classical CNN model with multiple layers to predict the car's steering angle based on images
+    a.
+Group 1: Create a classical Convolutional Neural Network (CNN) to predict the vehicle's steering angle based on images
-4. Interchange the weights to a new model architecture where the dense layer changes with the Variatonal Quantum Circuit
-5. Train the quantum circuits with correct steering angles to keep the car on the road
-6. Build a simulation to show the results

-# UCI Quantum Computing Club Members Directions:
-Go to Asana to check tasks regarding the project or email to be added to the Asana for this project
+    b.
+Group 2: Simultaneously build and test a Variational Quantum Algorithm (VQA)
+        i.
+Use a simple existing vanilla neural network in place of the CNN ii.
+Build various ansatze circuits and compare their performances (e.g., convergence, accuracy, loss, runtime, etc.)
+3. After initial development, combine CNN and VQA, and fine-tune the model
+4. Import the model and work with vehicle-environment simulations (e.g., CARLA, AirSim) and test hybrid model in the environment.

+## Communication Tools:
+* Check Asana for tasks of the project
+* Utilize GitHub for project code updates
+* Check Discord for updates